For information on COVID-19 treatments or to schedule your vaccine appointment, visit uwhealth.org/covid

 How we diagnose cystic fibrosis

-At UW Health, we diagnose patients with cystic fibrosis at birth and in adulthood.
+The UW Health Kids team at UW Health diagnoses patients with cystic fibrosis at birth and in adulthood.
 Most people with cystic fibrosis know they have the condition as children.

 More adults with less common symptoms are being diagnosed later in life.
 You might live with chronic coughing and sinus infections and not be able to gain weight.